ashwinvis/ashwinvis.github.io/content/pages/subscribe.rst

     - `Category: Blog <//feeds/blog.atom.xml>`__
     - `Category: Tech Talk <//feeds/tech-talk.atom.xml>`__

-You can send responses via email_.
+You can send responses via email_ or using the webmentions_-based *interactions* form at the end of the every article.

 Mastodon_
 =========
-I often announce my blog posts on `my Mastodon profile`_ - where you could follow  and even send responses too.
+I often announce my blog posts on `my Mastodon profile`_ - where you could follow  and even send responses.

 For the uninitiated, Mastodon_ is a micro blog which talks to other servers like e-mail.
 More accurately, it is one among many software solutions which